-Group 1 Activated Features: Functions 88/89 and 92/93
+Group 1 Activated Features: Functions 88/89, 90/91 and 92/93

 - Function 88 and 89 allow for a window of time to be created where if any Group 1 User Code is entered within the programmed window, Passage Mode will be activated (the device physically unlocks, allowing passage for all).
-If a Group 1 User does not enter their User Code during the specified window, Functions 88/89 remain inactive. - Function 92 and 93 allow for a window of time to be created where if any Group 1 User Code is entered within the programmed window, the User Codes in Group 4 will be enabled.
+If a Group 1 User does not enter their User Code during the specified window, Functions 88/89 remain inactive. - Function 90 and 91 allow for a window of time to be created where if any Group 1 User Code is entered within the programmed window, an internal Relay will be activated for 2 seconds.
+This Relay can be used with a burglar alarm control panel that has a key switch disarm option.
+See To Disarm a Burglary Control Panel on page 28.
+If a Group 1 User does not enter their User Code during the specified window, Functions 90/91 remain inactive. - Function 92 and 93 allow for a window of time to be created where if any Group 1 User Code is entered within the programmed window, the User Codes in Group 4 will be enabled.
 If a Group 1 User does not enter their User Code during the specified window, Functions 92/93 remain inactive.
 Companies typically use this feature to allow Group 1 Managers the ability to enable all Group 4 staff members during a certain window of time.
-Note: Disabling Group 1 will not prevent this function from executing if any Group 1 member is also a member of Group 2 or 3.

-The following examples illustrate how Functions 88-93 (see pages 26-27) can be programmed into your PDL Series lock via the keypad:
+The following examples illustrate how Functions 88-93 (see pages 27-29) can be programmed into your PDL Series lock via the keypad: